Fixed “The Device Has Either Stopped Responding or Is Disconnected” iPhone

 select files

-Step 3.
-Make sure you have added all wanted files > Click Start Transfer to begin the transfer task.
+Step 4.
+Make sure your selection > Click Start Transfer to begin the transfer task.

 Conclusion